joshuarose/ping-pong-app/README.md

 ## Getting Started

-Clone this project, and from the command line type `npm install` to get download everything this app needs to run.
+Clone this project, and from the command line type `npm install` to download everything this app needs to run.
 To start using Ping Pong Manager type `npm start`, and let the magic begin. 🤩